 This ottoman has a 39-inch-square surface and sits 16 inches tall, though you can remove the legs for a low-profile, flush look.
-And while it's undoubtedly expensive, it arrives at your home fully assembled with white-glove delivery service.
+And while it's undoubtedly expensive, it arrives at your home fully assembled with white glove delivery service.

-Best Cocktail: Kelly Clarkson Home Christopher 48.5'' Wide Tufted Oval Cocktail Ottoman
+Kelly Clarkson Home Christopher 48.5'' Wide Tufted Oval Cocktail Ottoman

 Unique yet versatile

 Cocktail ottomans have a somewhat low profile and a flat surface, acting as both a footrest and a place to set a serving tray with drinks or snacks.
 We like the Christopher Ottoman from Kelly Clarkson Home.
-Measuring nearly over 4 feet long and 18 inches tall, it's got a unique oval shape and features one giant button tuft in the center.
+Measuring just over 4 feet long and 18 inches tall, it's got a unique oval shape and features one giant button tuft in the center.

 This piece has a solid and engineered frame and polyester fabric upholstery in your choice of light beige, medium gray, or muted blue.
 It doesn't have storage, but the striking yet versatile design is still one of our favorites.

-Best Pouf: Mistana Cherise 20'' Genuine Leather Round Pouf Ottoman
+Mistana Cherise 20'' Genuine Leather Round Pouf Ottoman

 Compact and versatile